KarlLieser/slides/2013-10-13-angularjs-intro/README.md

 <h1> AngularJS Intro Presentation</h1>

 Built using Google IO slides - refactored into AngularJS Intro for What the HTML?
 Presentation.

-Actual slides are under template.html - Code that matters is inline with the slides Not representative of brilliant HTML standards in slides, this functional
+Actual slides are under template.html - Code that matters is inline with the slides.

+Not representative of brilliant HTML standards in slides, this functional.

 <h1>Google IO 2012/2013 HTML5 Slide Template</h1>